thearn/webcam-pulse-detector/README.md

 webcam-pulse-detector
 =====================

-A python application that detects the heart-rate of an individual using their webcam.
+A python application that detects the heart-rate of an individual using their computer's webcam.

 Requirements:
 ---------------